Vardhan-225/Amoskys/docs/FUTURE_PLAN.md

 ## Conclusion

-Phase 2 transforms InfraSpectre from a reliable data platform into an intelligent threat detection system that rivals commercial solutions while maintaining open-source flexibility.
+Phase 2 transforms Amoskys from a reliable data platform into an intelligent threat detection system that rivals commercial solutions while maintaining open-source flexibility.
 The multi-layer neural architecture provides both high accuracy and explainable results, essential for enterprise security operations.

 Building on the solid Phase 1 foundation, Phase 2 can focus purely on detection intelligence rather than infrastructure concerns.
 The modular architecture enables rapid experimentation and iteration, while the comprehensive observability ensures production-ready operations from day one.

-Upon completion, InfraSpectre will be positioned as a leading open-source security platform, enabling organizations worldwide to defend against sophisticated cyber threats with state-of-the-art AI detection capabilities.
+Upon completion, Amoskys will be positioned as a leading open-source security platform, enabling organizations worldwide to defend against sophisticated cyber threats with state-of-the-art AI detection capabilities.